alexandramartinez/mulesoft-from-start/README.md

 <details>
 <summary>Set up CI/CD & API Autodiscovery</summary>

+- See the changes we did to the repo in this session: [Pull Request #5](https://github.com/alexandramartinez/mulesoft-from-start/pull/5/files)
 - Step 1: Retrieve your Anypoint Platform credentials:
   - Access Management > Business Groups > select your business group > Environments > Sandbox (or your environment)
   - Here you can retrieve your Client ID and Client Secret, which we'll refer to as: